-They use varied communication channels like meetings, calls, video calls, emails and messaging apps for such conversations.
+They use varied communication channels like meetings, calls, video calls, emails and messaging apps.

 It’s the same for artwork management.

-Brands begin work on artwork well in advance of the product release, sometimes six months in advance.
-Multiple teams are closely involved in an artwork’s life-cycle from the initial stages until it’s completion.
+Brands begin work on artwork well in advance of the product release, often six months prior.
+In an artwork approval process, multiple teams work together from the initiation till completion.